Petru Groza: Policies during the Groza-led governments

 Starting from 1948, the communist authorities began to impose the Stalinist model of organization and management of society.
 On 11 June 1948, the Groza government passed the law for the nationalization of industry.
 This measure aimed at the destruction of private property and generalized public ownership in industry, banking, and transport.
 The State Planning Committee was created, which ensured economic development on a planned basis, based on economic centralism.
 Starting from 1951, the economic organization plan was for five years (the five-year plans).

 Also following the Soviet model, the Collective Agricultural Farms and the State Agricultural Farms were established, which indicated the types of crops and fixed the prices of agricultural goods.
 Peasants were allowed to keep small plots of land, but which did not exceed 0.15 ha.
 On the international level, Romania was a founding member of Comecon (1949) and of the Warsaw Pact (1955).

+Final years and death

+Groza stepped down as premier on 12 June 1952, replacing Constantin Ion Parhon as president of the Presidium of the Great National Assembly, the institution that symbolically ensured the leadership of the RPR.
+He remained in this position as the de jure head of state of Romania until 1958, when he died from complications following a stomach operation.

 Old and sick, Groza was forced to accept, on 7 February 1953, the dissolution of the Plowers' Front, a competitor and thorn in the side of the communists.
-However, he did not join the PMR, thus achieving the political feat of placing himself in leading positions within the regime without ever having been a party member.
-One explanation may be the ability with which he managed to attract the support and trust of Stalin, recalled in one of his political notes:I approached him.
-He was sitting on a kind of shack, slightly higher than the floor.
-I threw myself on my knees, kissed his feet, and said to him: At last I have attained my ideal of a little child.
-This day will be the most beautiful day of my life.
-Stalin, obviously impressed, took me by the arm, lifted me up, hugged me.
-My circus made a special impression on him and I won him over.
-I was an unparalleled theatrical artist!

-Death

-Groza stepped down as premier in 1952, and was succeeded by Gheorghiu-Dej.
-He was then named president of the Presidium of the Great National Assembly (de jure head of state of Romania), a post he held until 1958, when he died from complications following a stomach operation.
-He was buried at Ghencea Cemetery; his remains were later moved to the Carol Park Mausoleum, and finally to the cemetery in his native village, Băcia.
+Petru Groza was buried at Ghencea Cemetery; his remains were later moved to the Carol Park Mausoleum, and finally to the cemetery in his native village, Băcia.

+Family

 His daughter Maria Groza, who had served as his personal secretary, was later active in her own right as a diplomat and politician.